bcgov/design-research-guide/docs/planning-research/index.md

 - Geographic location
 - Education level

-When you’ve defined your target groups, decide which groups you will include in each round of research.
+When you’ve defined your audiences, decide which groups you will include in each round of research.
 You might not be able to do research with every group identified in your first round of research.

 You should keep of record of these missing groups to show gaps in your research to make a case for more research.

 ## 5. Decide on Number of Participants

 There is no exact number of participants you need when completing design research.
-For each round of [interviews](https://bcgov.github.io/design-research-guide/activities/interviews.html) or [usability tests](https://bcgov.github.io/design-research-guide/activities/usability-testing.html) with **each [target group](https://bcgov.github.io/design-research-guide/planning-research/#specify-target-groups)**, you should have between 4 and 8 participants.
+For each round of [interviews](https://bcgov.github.io/design-research-guide/activities/interviews.html) or [usability tests](https://bcgov.github.io/design-research-guide/activities/usability-testing.html) with **each [audience group](https://bcgov.github.io/design-research-guide/planning-research/#4-specify-the-audience-groups)**, you should have between 4 and 8 participants.
 After 5 sessions you should see patterns in answers and themes emerging.

 You don't need a huge sample size in [qualitative research](https://bcgov.github.io/design-research-guide/understand-user-research.html#qualitative-vs-quantitative) to get value insights.